pauljstales/Pauls-Productivity-Tips/README.md

 Start off getting your body healthy and ready (~8 hours of sleep, more water, less junk, cardio and weights), then your mind clear and focused (~10 minutes a day of meditation).
 With mind and body taken care of, find what makes your soul happy, have fun doing it, and let happiness create progress (and progress causes happiness, in an upwards spiral).

 You need a positive environment - remove temptations, remove clutter, and add some happiness.
-Now you can start working, and when you do, remove all distractions as you work, and end the day preparing for tomorrow.
+Now you can start working, and when you do, remove all distractions as you work and end the day preparing for tomorrow.

 Do not waste time on meaningless decisions.
 Accept that you can do ONE thing at a time, and schedule time to do that one thing.
 Keep track of how often you get it done!
 And remember to plan just enough to act, then act - you can update plans later, with real-world feedback.
 Finally, to keep yourself focused, keep a timer at the ready for chunked periods of time.